Metacognition and Uncertainty Communication in Humans and Large Language Models: Introduction

-Here we examine key recent findings in LLMs' metacognitive capabilities in relation to the human literature, highlighting the methods for evaluating confidence capacities and expressions of uncertainty with emphasis on human-LLM collaboration.
-Throughout, we provide insights into the parallels and divergences between human and LLM metacognition, illustrate contemporary challenges in AI uncertainty quantification, and discuss potential pathways for enhancing metacognitive interactions between humans and LLMs.
-We end by highlighting how improving metacognitive abilities in LLMs may facilitate their future development of other capacities associated with intelligence.
+Here we examine key recent findings in LLMs' metacognitive capabilities in relation to the human literature, highlighting the methods for evaluating internal uncertainty and explicit confidence reporting with an emphasis on human-LLM collaboration.
+Throughout, we provide insights into the parallels and divergences between human and LLM metacognition, and discuss potential pathways for enhancing metacognitive interactions between humans and LLMs.
+In closing, we consider how advances in LLM metacognition might contribute to the emergence of other cognitive functions relevant to intelligence.